Interview with Abdala Faye

-Wow, with no training, who or what influenced your art?
+With no training, who or what influenced your art?

 Nobody, really.
 The paradox is that I went through a lot of phases where I used many things without knowing who else was doing it or if it even existed, which is funny because at some point I told myself, “Hey!
-I can become a star!” but then somebody else would say, “Hey, you paint like this guy.”
+I can become a star!,” but then somebody else would say, “Hey, you paint like this guy.”
 People told me that the last phase I went through resembled Salvador Dalí’s work.
-And then maybe around 3-4 years ago, I started to get into knowing all the artists, the masters and so forth.
+And then maybe around three to four years ago, I started to get into knowing all the artists, the masters and so forth.
 I have a really strong photographic memory, so whenever I see something, I paint it.